bcgov/von-agent-template/GettingStartedTutorial.md

 - The files to be edited are in the `von-x-agent/config` folder - `schema.yml`, `routes.yml` and `services.yml`.
 No need to change `settings.yml`
 - If you rename a credential attribute, check in all three files for the name and change it in all three.
 - If you add an attribute, you need only add it in `schema.yml` and `routes.yml`.
 Recall that in `routes.yml` you are defining how to populate the attribute when submitting the credential data via a form.
 Best choice for this exercise is to add it as a visible form field (for example just below `permit_type`).
-- See  `Stopping and Restarting Your Agent`  below to see if you need to change the `version` of your schema. **Hint**: In this exercise, because you are changing the credential schema, you **do** have to bump the version.
+- See  `Stopping and Restarting Your Agent`  below to see if you need to change the `version` of your schema. **HINT**: In this exercise, because you are changing the credential schema, you **do** have to bump the version.
 - Remember to save your files.

-> **Note**: If you are using "Play with Docker" and the "Play with Docker" editor, be warned: the editor has a bad habit of deleting characters at the bottom of a file (it's a known problem to that service).
+> **NOTE**: If you are using "Play with Docker" and the "Play with Docker" editor, be warned: the editor has a bad habit of deleting characters at the bottom of a file (it's a known problem to that service).
 If you have a problem doing this exercise, check for that.

 ### Stopping and Restarting Your Agent

 When you make changes to the configuration, you will need to stop, rebuild and redeploy your agent.
-Here's some guidance about doing that.
+Here's some guidance about doing that:

 1. To stop the agent and keep its wallet, go to the agent's docker folder (`von-agent-template/docker`) and run the command `./manage stop`.
 2. Once you've made your changes, stopped your agent and are ready to test, run the commands `./manage build` and `./manage start`.
 You **must** run the `build` command to pick up your configuration changes.
 3. If you change any of the defined schema, you will need to bump the `version` of your schema in `schemas.yml` (e.g. from "1.0.0" to "1.0.1").

-> **Note**: The command `./manage down` both stops the agent AND deletes the wallet storage.
+> **NOTE**: The command `./manage down` both stops the agent AND deletes the wallet storage.
 You should only do that when running locally and you want to restart everything - von-network, TheOrgBook and dFlow.

 Once you have restarted your agent, run the dFlow instructions (Step 4) again to issue a new credential.
 Notice that both the old (1.0.0) and new (1.0.1) versions of the schema are listed in dFlow.
 That's to be expected (at least for now, we may change/fix that in the future).
 Note that when you run locally and restart all the components from scratch, you can go back to version 1.0.0 of the credential if you want.